-The City is applying for funding to kick-start this Resiliency Flood program.
-We are actively seeking out grants and funding opportunities from various sources.
+City is applying for a grant to develop a Resiliency Flood Plan.
+We are actively seeking out grants and funding opportunities from various sources, including government agencies, non-profit organizations, and private foundations.

-We are currently investing in training and development for local government staff to enhance their skills and efficiency, leading to better utilization of existing resources.

-We can actively advocate for increased funding from management by building a strong case for the importance of specific projects or services.
-This Resilience Plan would allow us the first step in advocating for future funds.
-Along with anticipating future funding needs and allocating resources strategically.
+We are also currently investing in training and development for local government staff to enhance their skills and efficiency, leading to better utilization of existing resources.
+We will actively advocate for increased funding from management and other organizations by building a strong case for the importance of specific projects or services.